thebe14/sms-automation/README.md

 System (SMS).

-You can find these in the _Jira Admin Settings_ of the Jira site where SMS is deployed, section **Apps**, then navigate to _ScriptRunner/Script Listeners_.
+You can find these in the _Jira Admin Settings_ of the Jira site where SMS is deployed, section **Apps**, then navigate to _ScriptRunner_.

-[ScriptRunner for Jira Cloud](https://docs.adaptavist.com/sr4jc/latest/get-started) must the added to the Jira site for these Groovy scripts to function.
+[ScriptRunner for Jira Cloud](https://docs.adaptavist.com/sr4jc/latest/get-started) must be added to the Jira site for these Groovy scripts to function.

 > Note that the automations that power the work types (aka ticket types) in the
 > SMS Jira are either implemented with **Jira-native rules** (see the